Jillazquez/Jillazquez/README.md

 - 👋 Hi, I’m @Jillazquez
 - 👀 I’m interested in learning as much programming languages as i can
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning .Net
 - Spanish and English speaker
 - My actual OS is linux because I can personalize it as I want
 - I use Arch with ARCO Linux